powellot/GoogleCareerCertificate/BellaBeat Case Study/README.md

 ### Exploring Key Tables
 This was to check the basic information of each dataset.
 Namely the column names, number of observations, data type, formatting, and be sure there were no missing values.

-Taking a look at the daily_activity data:
+Taking a look at the 'daily_activity' data:
 ```r
 head(daily_activity)